chrislopresto/ember-freestyle/README.md

 ## Installation

 This installation process is opinionated in order to get you going quickly.
-We want to make everything much easier to use in the near future.
-Please report any problems, and as always, PRs are welcome.

 1. `ember install ember-freestyle`